Pausanias (geographer): Living in the Roman Empire

 Being born in Asia Minor, Pausanias was of Greek heritage.
 He grew up and lived under the rule of the Roman Empire, but valued his Greek identity, history, and culture.
-He was keen to describe the glories of a Greek past that still was relevant in his lifetime, even if the country was beholden to Rome as a dominating imperial force.
+He was keen to describe the glories of a Greek past that was still relevant in his lifetime, even if the country was beholden to Rome as a dominating imperial force.
 Pausanias's pilgrimage throughout the land of his ancestors was his own attempt to establish a place in the world for this new Roman Greece, connecting myths and stories of ancient culture to those of his own time.

 Writing style

 Pausanias has a straightforward and simple writing style.
 He is, overall, direct in his language, writing his stories and descriptions unelaborately.
 However, some translators have noted that Pausanias's use of various prepositions and tenses may be confusing and difficult to render in English.
 For example, Pausanias may use a past tense verb rather than the present tense in some instances.
 Their interpretation is that he did this in order to make it seem as if he were in the same temporal setting as his audience.

 Unlike a modern day travel guide, in Description of Greece Pausanias tends to elaborate with discussion of an ancient ritual or to impart a myth related to the site he is visiting.
 His style of writing would not become popular again until the early nineteenth century when contemporary travel guides resembled his.
 In the topographical aspect of his work, Pausanias makes many natural history digressions on the wonders of nature documented at the time, the signs that herald the approach of an earthquake, the phenomena of the tides, the ice-bound seas of the north, and that at the summer solstice the noonday sun casts no shadow at Syene (Aswan).

 While he never doubts the existence of the deities and heroes, he criticizes some of the myths and legends he encountered during his travels as differing from earlier cultural traditions that he relates or notes.
 His descriptions of monuments of art are plain and unadorned, bearing a solid impression of reality.

 Pausanias is frank in acknowledging personal limitations.
 When he quotes information at second hand rather than relating his own experiences, he is honest about his sourcing, sometimes confirming contemporary knowledge by him that may be lost to modern researchers.